Dustyroom/flat-kit-doc/index.md

 Water shader lets you create a stylized water surface.
 That's is primary function.
 If you feel adventurous, you can make many other wobbling, glittering, weird things with it.
 It has a lot of parameters to fine-tune the look you want.
 Although this shader may look a bit complicated at first, it is intuitive and has helping tooltips on the parameters.

 First of all, you'll need a surface to place a material with _Water_ shader on.
 A plane with vertex grid will do fine.
-The more high resolution the mesh is the smoother the waves will be.
+The more high resolution the water mesh is the smoother and well-defined the waves will be.
 For extra interest you can slightly displace the vertices while editing the mesh.
 With Flat Kit you get a few such models.

-The controls are grouped in the logical sections.
+The controls are grouped into the logical sections.
 Let's float through the parameters of the shader.

 ----------------------
 ### Colors